Literary Chinese in Vietnam: History

-The shared written language made it possible for Vietnamese scholars to communicate with literate Chinese and Koreans, but only in writing; they required interpreters for verbal communication.

-The Vietnamese sent their best scholars as envoys to the Chinese capital, where they were to purchase the latest Chinese books and to enter poetry-writing competitions with Chinese and Korean scholars.
+The shared written language made it possible for Vietnamese scholars to communicate with literate Chinese and Koreans, but only in writing.
+They required interpreters for verbal communication.
+The Vietnamese sent their best scholars as envoys to the Chinese capital, where they were to purchase the latest Chinese books, and enter poetry-writing competitions with Chinese and Korean scholars.
 The 18th-century triumph of Lê Quý Đôn in such a competition became a focus of national pride.
 Lê Quý Đôn is considered the last great author of Chinese literature in Vietnam.

-His prodigious output included a history of Vietnam, collected essays on a wide variety of topics, anthologies of verse and commentaries on the classics.
+His prodigious output included a history of Vietnam, collected essays on a wide variety of topics, anthologies of verse, and commentaries on the classics.

-Vietnamese intellectuals continued to write in Chinese up to the early decades of the 20th century.
+Vietnamese intellectuals continued to write in Chinese until the early decades of the 20th century.
 For example, the nationalist Phan Bội Châu (1867–1940) wrote his History of the Loss of Vietnam (1905) and other tracts in Literary Chinese, and also used it to communicate when in Japan and China, as he spoke neither Japanese nor Chinese.

-Writers such as Phan Bội Châu, Phan Châu Trinh and the principal of the Tonkin Free School even used Chinese to write their attacks on education in Chinese and the examination system.

-On the other side, the French colonial authorities were also opposed to Chinese, both because it made administration more difficult for them and because of the nationalist literature being circulated in the language.

-They abolished the examination system in 1913, and both Literary Chinese and Chữ nôm were swiftly replaced by the Latin-based Vietnamese alphabet in the early 20th century.
+Writers such as Phan Bội Châu, Phan Châu Trinh, and the principal of the Tonkin Free School even used Chinese to write their attacks on education in Chinese and the examination system.
+On the other side, the French colonial authorities were also opposed to Chinese, both because it made administration more difficult for them, and because of the nationalist literature being circulated in the language.
+The French abolished the examination system in 1913, and both Literary Chinese and chữ Nôm were swiftly replaced by the Latin-based Vietnamese alphabet in the early 20th century.
 In modern Vietnam, Chinese characters are seen only singly or in stock phrases written by calligraphers.